We love our kids very much, but sometimes it’s nice to just

 Visit a Plantation

-After breakfast we decided to visit the Belle Meade Mansion and Plantation.
+After breakfast, we decided to visit the Belle Meade Mansion and Plantation.
 I found a Groupon for half off a group of 4 and we made our way 10 minutes outside the city to visit this Civil War home.
 The tour was very informative, and we walked around the mansion and other areas around the plantation.
-We enjoyed taking pictures of the old wagons, stables and
+We enjoyed taking pictures of the old wagons, stables and 19th-century buildings.
+It was a beautiful place.
+There was even a wine tasting at the end included in the price.

 Overall, our weekend getaway in Nashville was a huge success!
 We ate well, explored the cultural and historical parts of the city and even took a day trip and explored the outskirts.
 I highly recommend visiting Nashville for a weekend.
 There was plenty to do and definitely plenty to eat!
 For another great food city in Tennessee, check out: Best Memphis Restaurants and Bars.